 Hi, I'm Jorge

-A first-generation Colombian engineer and PhD candidate in Robotics at Purdue, building smarter control systems for ankle-foot prostheses.
-I love the full stack of engineering when it drives real social impact, from control theory on paper to embedded code on hardware.
+A first-generation Colombian engineer and PhD candidate in Robotics at Purdue University.
+Passionate about biomedical applications, I build smarter control systems for ankle-foot prostheses.
+I enjoy the full stack of engineering when it drives real social impact.
+I can go from control theory on paper to embedded code on hardware.
 Outside the lab, you'll find me mentoring students, assembling Lego sets, or finding my way to all seven wonders of the world.

 Projects